AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/create-an-asset.md

    Selected streams and their properties are listed in the **Properties** tab.

    **Tip:** To search for streams based on the stream name, description, or the type, enter the text to search for in the **Enter search query** field.
-For more information on using this field, see <xref:search>.
+For more information on using this field, see <xref:Search>.

 1. If needed, modify the stream names to make them easier to identify.